2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Allied Health majors at USI take out an average of $19,965 in student loans while working on their Bachelor's Degree.

-Southern Illinois University Carbondale did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
-It came in at #24 on the list.
-SIUC is a large public school located in the city of Carbondale.
+With a ranking of #24, Southern Illinois University Carbondale did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
+SIUC is a fairly large public school located in the small city of Carbondale.

 Of the 52 students majoring in allied health at SIUC, 15% are male and 85% are female.